Krka monastery: History

 The monastery was built on top of an Ancient Roman site.
-Roman burial catacombs, Romanesque belfry, Gothic window and other parts of the building (including graves), show that the Orthodox monastery was likely previously home to a late medieval Catholic church or monastery (c.
+Roman burial catacombs, Romanesque belfry, Gothic window and other parts of the building (including graves), show that the Eastern Orthodox monastery was likely previously home to a late medieval Catholic church or monastery (c.
 14th century), whose architectural style was uncommon for the Serbian-Byzantine Orthodox churches of the time.

 According to the latest synthesis of archaeological, architectural, and conservation-restoration research, the monastery’s church underwent three main construction phases: one in the late medieval period, another in the second half of the 16th century, and a final phase starting in the 1780s.
 Construction of the monastery's buildings began in the second half of the 16th century with eight additions and seven upgrades until the 1980s.
 Many walls beneath the earth, whose ground plan was much bigger than that of the current monastery, have been found at the site, along with stones from Roman times, as well as graves and artefacts from the Roman and late medieval ages.
-The most significant finding useful for the dating of the late medieval church is a fragment of a profiled Gothic frame with the remains of a rosette, which was found in a wall under a layer of cement mortar.
+The most significant finding for dating the late medieval church is a fragment of a profiled Gothic frame with the remains of a rosette, found in a wall beneath a layer of cement mortar.
 As it is almost identical to the frame and rosette found at the Catholic church of St. Mary and Franciscan monastery in Bribir (founded in the late 13th-early 14th century, with various building works done in the 15th century), it shows they were produced from the same workshop (of Zadar or Šibenik), in the same time period and that the building was possibly related to the Šubić family.

-According to the common folk story about the foundation of the Orthodox monastery, claimed by the Serb Orthodox eparchy's clergy, it was founded in 1345 or 1350 when it was listed as an endowment of Serbian princess Jelena Nemanjić Šubić, half-sister of the Serbian emperor Dušan and wife of Mladen III Šubić Bribirski (not Mladen the II), Croatian duke of Skradin and Bribir.
+According to the common folk story about the foundation of the Eastern Orthodox monastery, claimed by the Serb Orthodox eparchy's clergy, it was founded in 1345 or 1350 when it was listed as an endowment of Serbian princess Jelena Nemanjić Šubić, half-sister of the Serbian emperor Dušan and wife of Mladen III Šubić Bribirski (not Mladen the II), Croatian duke of Skradin and Bribir.
 However, this is a baseless late 19th century claim, made up and published by Serb Orthodox Bishop of Dalmatia Nikodim Milaš in his article Iz prošlosti pravoslavne crkve u Dalmaciji (From the history of Orthodox Church in Dalmatia, 1900) and Pravoslavna Dalmacija (Orthodox Dalmatia, 1901), in which, popular to the period and related to Greater Serbian ideology, various claims were forged about the pre-Ottoman presence of Serbs in Dalmatia.
 Such a claim is not found in any previous official Serb Orthodox schematism, leading to the conclusion that there is no historical information available about the monastery's foundation.
 Neither Croatian nor Serbian historians and archaeologists of the epoch mention such a claim.